Master-Hash/ewt-rs/README.md

 Microsoft doesn't and will never provide WinRT API for C.

 C++ 20 is required for cppwinrt.
-I encounter auto type dedupe error in the cppwinrt header file, which I cannot fix.
+I encounter auto type deduction error in the cppwinrt header file, which I cannot fix.
 The size could be much smaller (~100k?) though, if it works, it's favourable.

 I have to use unsafe extern "C" all the way to write Rust binding.
 The safety no better than C++, but it has better WinRT API support and type inference.
 When built with lto, the size ~260K is acceptable.